Energy-Pathways-Group/GLOceanKit/Matlab/InternalWaveModel/README.md

 - `'maxDeltaOmega'` is the maximum width in frequency that will be integrated over for assigned energy.
 By default it is self.Nmax-self.f0.
 - `'initializeModes'`  is used to determine which modes get initialized.
 Possible values are `'all'`, `'internalOnly'`, or `'externalOnly'` .
 Default is `'all'`
 - `'energyWarningThreshold'` will provide a warning if the energy of a single mode exceeds a certain value of the total energy in that modal band.
 Values between 0 and 1.
 Default is 0.5 (e.g., you get a warning if the energy in a single mode exceeds 50% of the total energy).
+- `'excludeNyquist'` takes a 0 or 1 to indicate whether or not to include the Nyquist wavenumbers in initialization.
+Default 1.
+- `'maxK'` and `'minK'` can be set to limit the wavenumbers that will be initialized.
+By default all resolved wavenumbers are initialized (other than the Nyquist, as above).
+- `'minMode'` and `'maxMode'` can be set to limit the vertical modes that will be initialized.
+By default all resolved vertical modes are initialized.